to-do-MVC-github/to-do/readme.md

 By [Garrett Sand](https://github.com/vnmnd) & [Scott Macpherson](https://github.com/scottmacphersonmusic)

 ### Description
-A extension of the [TodoMVC](http://todomvc.com/examples/jquery/#/all) jQuery example that allows you interact with issues from your GitHub repositories.
+An extension of the [TodoMVC](http://todomvc.com/examples/jquery/#/all) jQuery example that allows you interact with issues from your GitHub repositories.

 ### Usage
 To import all of your GitHub issues, click the '+GitHub Issues' button beneath the main list window.
 You will be prompted to enter your GitHub access token.